mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) SetKillChainPhase(v string)
 ```

-SetKillChainPhase gets a reference to the given datadog.NullableString and assigns it to the KillChainPhase field.
+SetKillChainPhase gets a reference to the given common.NullableString and assigns it to the KillChainPhase field.

 <a name="QueriesItem.SetKillChainPhaseNil"></a>
 ### func \(\*QueriesItem\) [SetKillChainPhaseNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L457>)